ritianhh/SUSTech-Introduction-to-Computer-Science-A/Assignment 7/Assignment 7 11510837.md

 **a.
-Please write the relation between input and the SUM and CARRY outputs in Booleanexpression.**
+Please write the relation between input and the SUM and CARRY outputs in Boolean expression.**

 **ANSWER:**